byamashiro/Research_Projects/README.md

 # Current Tasks and Errors

+### Download local files
+- Instead of downloading data every instance of the code (i.e OMNI), store a repository of data on the local drive.
+  - If the local file does not exist, download from the web.
+Vice versa, if the local file exists, parse the file rather than downloading.
+Create the path in the script header to allow for quick changes to the local download folder.

+### Create data template for specific events

 ### Incorporate sunpy package
 - The sunpy package may contain data sources for level 2 data.
 This may be faster than downloading and importing data for each datetime instance for longer time intervals